gittiver/ocdoc/source/index.rst

 Welcome to the opencoin documentation!
 ======================================

-Here you will find documentation on the differnt aspects of the opencoin protocol and its implementations
+Here you will find documentation on the different aspects of the opencoin protocol and its implementations

 .. toctree::
    :maxdepth: 2